The future of buildings is smart. We discuss 10 key trends that will shape the discussion around smart buildings going forward.

 Many companies understand that the health and comfort of their employees is a key differentiator, influencing productivity and workplace satisfaction.
-The consideration of how a building promotes the wellness of its occupants will therefore be a major trend for the future.
+The consideration of how a building promotes the wellness of its occupants will, therefore, be a major trend for the future.

 One sign of this is the growing importance of the world’s first building certification focused exclusively on human health and wellness, the WELL Building Standard (launched in 2014).
-It rates buildings along specific categories like air, water, fitness or mind, requiring for example that offices are not too loud, that there’s on-site child care and natural elements like plants are present.
+It rates buildings along with specific categories like air, water, fitness or mind, requiring for example that offices are not too loud, that there’s on-site child care and natural elements like plants are present.
 WELL is closely partnering with the sustainable building certification LEED, so that buildings can get certified as healthy and green at the same time.